 Trip itinerary may vary based on snow conditions, weather conditions, fitness levels and skiing abilities of participants, and/or the recommendations of your Mountain Guide and the ROAM Adventures team.
 Whether you are a beginner, intermediate, or advanced skier, this itinerary can be adapted to the groups’ skill level, and is customizable for a wide variety of abilities.

 Day One – Arrive in Alta Badia

-Private transfer from Venice airport to Alta Badia (3 hours drive) and check into your hotel.
+Private transfer from Venice airport to Alta Badia (3 hour drive) and check into your deluxe hotel.

 Located in a large valley surrounded all around by the gorgeous peaks of the Dolomites, Alta Badia is truly the “heart of the Dolomites.”
 Geographically in the South Tyrol (Südtirol), this area was part of Austria prior to the First World War.
 Here you’ll find unique mountain scenery with villages rich in natural beauties and ancient traditions, witness the simple everyday life of the local people (the “Ladini”), as well as the customs and traditions of the ancient Ladin culture.
 You’ll notice the street signs are written in three languages – first in Ladino (a neo-Latin language), then in German, and lastly in Italian.
 The mixed culture is very well marked not only in the language, but also in the architecture and cuisine.
 You will surely enjoy hearty meals that are representative of the incredible diversity of this region!